KA-C42/Issue-Tracker/README.md

  - User Dashboard: Displays account info and project lists.
  - Project Dashboard: Displays member lists and the issue board.
  - Issue Comments: A comment system with create, edit, and delete support.
- - In-App Notifications: Notifications for project invitations and key project and issue events.

 ## Documentation